pyavitz/debian-image-builder/README.md

 Username:       # Your username
 Password:       # Your password
 Debian:         # Supported: buster and unstable
-Branch:         # Selected kernel branch
+Branch:         # Supported: 5.8.y and above
 Mainline:       # 1 for any x.y-rc
 Menuconfig:     # 1 to run kernel menuconfig
 Crosscompile:   # 1 to cross compile | 0 to native compile